Couples Therapy Helps You Understand Yourself

 There are things that you can discover about yourself when you talk to a couples counselor that never would’ve come to light otherwise.
-You have the opportunity to work on aspects of yourself such as how you communicate, how you manage your feelings, and what your strengths and weaknesses are.
+Couples therapy gives you the opportunity to work on aspects of yourself such as how you communicate, how you manage your feelings, and what your strengths and weaknesses are.
 Your couples therapist and your partner are your accountability buddies.
 They can show you through observing how you communicate and what your actions are what you need to work on and demonstrate how that can happen.

 Understand How You Manage Anger

 Anger is a complicated emotion.
 When you see an individual therapist, you might be working on anger management.
 It could be that your anger has gotten you into trouble and you want to understand it better so that you don’t take it out on other people.
 That’s understandable.
-It’s a good goal to be able to learn using coping techniques for anger, and that is something that your therapist can help you manage.
+It’s a good goal to be able to learn to use coping techniques for anger, and that is something that your therapist can help you manage.
 Anger can be a painful emotion to navigate when you’re in a romantic relationship.
 Sometimes, when we’re close to someone, we let our anger out without thinking about how we will affect the other person.
 It’s not always pretty, and the closer you are with someone, the more volatile it can become.
 It is essential to learn how to manage your anger and communicate your feelings in a productive way, rather than a destructive one.
 A couples therapist will be able to help you do that.

-Self-doubt In A Relationship
+Self-doubt and Anxiety In A Relationship

 You might have some self-doubt about how you are contributing emotionally to your relationship.
 Maybe it’s difficult for you to see a balanced perspective.
 You might believe that you aren’t the best partner you can be and that makes you feel bad about yourself.
 All you can do is try your best.
 If your partner is not happy with the relationship, it’s on them to tell you.
-If they do tell you, you can be receptive and work with them in couples counseling.
+If they do tell you, you can be receptive and work with them in couples counseling or couples therapy.
 But don’t assume that something you’re doing is upsetting your partner if you don’t know.
 It’s always best to ask.
-Honesty and communication in a relationship are vital, and couples counseling can help facilitate those two foundational elements.
+Honesty and communication in a relationship are vital, and couples counseling or couples therapy can help facilitate those two foundational elements.
 Being honest isn’t always easy, and that’s why a couples therapist is there to help you have the courage to speak your mind.

 Ask Your Partner What They Need

 If you don’t ask, then you won’t know the truth.
 Maybe you think that you’re doing something that is upsetting your partner, but you don’t know until you communicate with them.
-If you suspect that something you’re doing is affecting your partner in a negative way, couples counseling is a safe space where you can discuss this issue.
+If you suspect that something you’re doing is affecting your partner in a negative way, couples counseling or couples therapy is a safe space where you can discuss this issue.
 Maybe you’re nervous about how they will react when you bring the topic up with them.
 That’s where a couples counselor can help you.
 Address the issue in a session by:

 Learning To Accept Yourself In Couples Therapy

 Is also a safe space but it isn’t just about you.
 You are working on your relationship with your partner and learning healthy ways for you to coexist and be happy together.
-One of the most challenging things about relationships is to compromise that it’s never going to be your way all the time.
-It's also not going to always be about your partner’s way all the time.
+One of the most challenging things about relationships is to compromise that it’s never going to be your way or your partner’s all the time.
 When you see some of the ways that you are contributing to the relationship that aren’t working, you can be a difficult thing to come to terms with and that is natural.
-When a metaphorical mirror is held up to you, it can be uncomfortable to see that you don’t like everything about yourself and that there are things that you want to change.
+When a metaphorical mirror is held up to you in couples therapy, it can be uncomfortable to see that you don’t like everything about yourself and that there are things that you want to change.
 In couples therapy, you’re in a supportive environment where the counselor can help you work through the issues that you might be facing.
 They can help you improve the things that you don’t like about yourself, and accept or even embrace the things that you can’t change.
 It’s time for you to believe in yourself and let yourself become the best person that you can be for both you and your partner.

 Online Counseling For Couples

 Online counseling is a great way for you to deal with complex emotional issues, and online couples therapy is where you and your partner can explore your emotional truths.
 Remember that you are half of the relationship and the more that you can accept yourself the better the relationship will be.
 An online couples counselor is there to help you see yourself in that proverbial mirror and stand still.
 You don’t have to run away from who you are.
 In fact, the more you can accept who you are the better and healthier your relationship will be with your partner.
-Are you ready to try online couples counseling with your partner?
-Search Regain.us for a couples counselor who can help you and your partner learn to appreciate each other.
+Are you ready to try online couples counseling or online couples therapy with your partner?
+Search ReGain.us for a couples counselor who can help you and your partner learn to appreciate each other.